-4.1.3 Growth of GaN on sapphire substrate using MBE
+4.1.3 Growth of GaN on a Sapphire Substrate using MBE

-Dixit et al. grew GaN films on a pre-nitridated sapphire substrate using a laser molecular-beam epitaxy (LMBE) system that comes with in situ reflection high-energy electron diffraction (RHEED) and a radio-frequency (RF) nitrogen plasma source [50].
-They studied the deposition temperature (500-700 °C) of the grown layer of GaN.
-They estimated the presence of stress in the GaN layer using omega-2 theta, as in Figure 10, and found that the GaN epitaxial layer has a large in-plane compressive stress at low growth temperature, while at high growth temperature (700 $^{\circ}$ C), the strain and stress in the layer are drastically reduced.
+Dixit et al. grew GaN films on a pre-nitridated sapphire substrate using a Laser Molecular-Beam Epitaxy (LMBE) system that comes with in situ Reflections High-Energy Electron Diffraction (RHEED) and a RF nitrogen plasma source [50].
+They studied the deposition temperature (500-700°C) of the grown layer of GaN.
+They estimated the presence of stress in the GaN layer using omega-2 theta, as in Figure 10 and found that the GaN epitaxial layer has a large in-plane compressive stress at low growth temperature, while at high growth temperature (700°C), the strain and stress in the layer are drastically reduced.
 They believed that the deposition temperature changes the growth mode of GaN.
 At high growth temperature, GaN grows from grain to an island growth, resulting in the reduction of biaxial strain.